Bipolar affective disorder

 - your general health, including any medicines you’re taking

-You can usually bring a family member or carer to help describe the problems you’ve been having.
+You can usually bring a family member, friend or carer to help describe the problems you’re having.

-You’ll usually need bipolar disorder treatment for life.
-The aim of bipolar treatment is to manage symptoms when you’re having episodes, and to help you maintain stable moods in the longer term.
+You’ll usually need bipolar affective disorder treatment for life.
+The aim of this treatment is to manage symptoms during episodes, and to help you maintain stable moods in the longer term.

-Your doctor may recommend a mix of medicines and talking therapies, as well as suggesting things you can do to help yourself.
-If your bipolar symptoms are very severe, you may need hospital treatment for a while.
+Your doctor may recommend a mix of medicines, talking therapies, and things you can do to help yourself (see our section on self-help).
+If your bipolar symptoms are very severe, you may need hospital treatment.

 Types of medicine

-If you have bipolar disorder, it’s likely you will be prescribed a combination of medicines.
+If you have bipolar disorder, your doctor will usually prescribe a combination of medicines.
 Medicines that help to stop and prevent mood swings are called mood stabilisers.
 They include the following.

-- Antipsychotics, such as haloperidol, olanzapine, quetiapine and risperidone.
-These medicines are used to treat manic episodes or hypomanic episodes.
-You might need to try different types before you find one that works for you.
+- Antipsychotics such as haloperidol, olanzapine, quetiapine and risperidone.
+These treat manic episodes or hypomanic episodes.
+You might need to try different ones before you find one that works for you.

 - Lithium.
 This can help to keep your mood stable in the long term as well as during an episode of mania or depression.

 - Valproate, carbamazepine and lamotrigine.
-These are medicines usually used to treat epilepsy.
-But they can also help with bipolar disorder.
-Your doctor may prescribe one of these if treatment with lithium isn’t helping or you don’t get on with it.
+Your doctor may prescribe one of these if treatment with lithium doesn’t help or you have severe side-effects.

-Your doctor may also prescribe an antidepressant called fluoxetine if you’re having an episode of depression.
+Your doctor may also prescribe an antidepressant such as fluoxetine if you’re having an episode of depression.
 You’ll usually need to take this in addition to one of the medicines above.
 Antidepressants can sometimes trigger an episode of mania, so they’re not always used for depression in bipolar disorder.
-You may need to stop taking it if you develop an episode of mania.
+You may need to stop taking antidepressants if you develop mania.

 Check-ups

 You’ll need to have regular check-ups while you’re taking some medicines for bipolar disorder.
-If you’re taking an antipsychotic medicine, your doctor will want to monitor you.
-This may include checks on your weight, blood pressure and pulse, blood sugar and cholesterol levels.
+If you’re taking an antipsychotic medicine, your doctor will monitor your weight, blood pressure and pulse, blood sugar and cholesterol levels.
 If you’re taking lithium, you’ll need to have regular blood tests to check you’re taking the right amount.

 Taking your medicines

-Your doctor may also recommend you try a talking therapy to help with your bipolar symptoms.
+Your doctor may also recommend a talking therapy for bipolar symptoms.
 This can help if you’re having an episode of depression, and can also help you manage your bipolar disorder in the long term.

-cognitive behavioural therapy (CBT) – which looks at how you feel and think affects your behaviour
+- Cognitive behavioural therapy (CBT).
+This looks at how you feel and think and how it affects your behaviour.

-- family therapy – where you work as a family to look at problems and how to overcome them
+- Family therapy.
+Here you work as a family to look at problems and how to overcome them.

-- interpersonal therapy – which looks at how your relationships with others affect you
+- Interpersonal therapy.
+This looks at how your relationships with others affect you.

-- behavioural couples therapy – which focuses on problems you may have with a partner
+- Behavioural couples therapy.
+This focuses on problems you may have with a partner.

-- group psychoeducation – where you work together with a group of people who have had similar experiences
+- Group psychoeducation.
+This is where you work together with a group of people who have had similar experiences.

 Treatment during a crisis

-Sometimes you may need help and treatment quickly.
-This is called getting crisis support.
+Sometimes you may need help and treatment quickly, which is called crisis support.
 You may need this if:

 - you’re feeling very unwell with severe symptoms